ProactiveProgrammers/containment-checking-starter/writing/reflection.md

 TODO: You must justify every part of your experiment design and then furnish output examples to demonstrate that your program generates correct data!

+NOTE: The output examples that you give are in an earlier subsection of this file.

 ## Research Questions

 TODO: Clearly state at least three research questions that you want to ask and answer by using the `containmentcheck` program.
-You should provide the research questions in a list that starts with "RQ" and ends with a question mark.
-Please see the engineering effort about the intersection algorithms for examples of research questions that the course instructor created for that project.
+You should provide the research questions in a list with three entries that each start with "RQ" and end with a question mark.
+Bearing in mind that it must be feasible for you to answer the research questions, You should aim to write three research questions for which there is a knowledge gap about the performance of the `in` operator in Python.

 ## Data Tables